AbstractMenus/Docs/advanced/templates.rst

 Since this item outside of items list, this is a template.

 Now you can include this template in any place of the menu.
 For this, you need a special placeholders.
-This palcehodler has format:
+This placeholder has format:

 ::